 Fenice offers a fully-functional 24-hour free trial, so you can get a good feel for it before committing to the small cost of the full version.

-Twitter’s multi-function web app is convenient, but lacks a few premium features
+Twitter’s multi-function web app is convenient, but lacks premium features

 Owned by Twitter itself, free web app TweetDeck puts all the Twitter information you could want at your fingertips, with feeds for your main feed, notifications and activity all on one screen (rather than hidden in tabs, as they are on Twitter.com).
 Each of these columns is customizable, so if you’re frustrated by seeing too many retweets, for example, you can easily filter them out.
 You can also remove any columns you like (activity in particular tends to move too fast to follow), and replace them with the search tool, likes, mentions, trending topics, lists and direct messages.

 TweetDeck also lets you flick between multiple accounts (not possible with Twitter.com) and, perhaps most usefully, schedule Tweets to be published in the future.
 If you’re serious about Twitter, TweetDeck is hard to beat – it’s just a shame that the desktop software has been discontinued.
-It’s available as a Chrome extension, but we miss the convenience of a real Windows 10 app with Live Tiles.
+It’s available as a Chrome extension, but we miss the convenience of a real Windows app.

-Maintain a steady stream of content with scheduled tweets posted automatically throughout the day
+Maintain a steady stream of scheduled tweets throughout the day

 Buffer isn’t designed to replace Twitter’s own web app – instead, it’s intended for managing your account, and is designed for users who take their online presence seriously.